jjansen512/SlackChannelAutomator/README.md

     `highSeveritySlackChannelAutomator_webhook/dist/`.

 ## Configuration

-**Important:**

-> This exetension is a portfolio demo and I can customize for the ticketing system used by a specific company.

-> The extension currently works with URLs in the following format: `https://t.corp.{your_company}.com/<Ticket_ID>`
->   > It can easily be tailored for any url however.

 - Here's an example of how one would customize the extension with a specific Slack webhook url, or Bot token...